 Florida law indicates that RESPECT products and services have a priority purchasing status in governmental procurement decisions.
 As a benefit, governmental customers can negotiate directly with RESPECT outside of the standard competitive solicitation process, saving government employees valuable time and money.
 RESPECT works with contract managers at the Department of Management Services to ensure commodities and services are high quality, competitively priced, and delivered timely.

-RESPECT commodities and services are available to governmental entities as a Florida Department of Management Services State Term Contract.
+RESPECT commodities and services are available to governmental entities through Florida Department of Management Services State Term Contracts.
 Pricing for each commodity or service requires cost comparisons, marketing analyses, and review and approval at multiple levels before they receive certification by the Department.

 The RESPECT website serves as a virtual storefront for its statewide partner Employment Centers.
 These community-based non-profits provide a wide array of jobs and training to individuals with disabilities.
 The commodities and services available through RESPECT's Procurement List are a result of the diverse and inventive employment opportunities.

 Everyone benefits when fellow Floridians with disabilities can find steady, gainful employment.
 New research from the State Use Programs Association (SUPRA) points to increasing proof that State Use programs like RESPECT save taxpayers' money, decreasing the number of individuals with disabilities who are dependent upon welfare and other tax-supported subsidies.

 By decreasing the number of Floridians who are dependent upon welfare and other tax-supported subsidies, Florida's overall economy benefits by providing employment opportunities to Floridians with disabilities.
 Studies by independent firms determined that employing individuals in a program such as RESPECT creates a savings of about $2,400 - $4,700 per person since that person can pay taxes and will require fewer supports.